 - To propose an essay, tell us how you will pursue the topic for a diverse readership.

 - To propose an interview, provide highlights of the interviewee’s biography and the types of questions you would like to pursue.

 The Marginalia Review of Books is an international, open access review of literature along the nexus of history, theology, and religion.
 MRB examines, critiques, and illuminates the traditions, institutions, discourses, and practices of religions and their believers.
 We aim to connect the academic and public worlds by providing an intellectually rich and broadly accessible conversation that does not merely summarize previous work but contributes new ideas.

-Reviews: MRB reviews are important intellectual contributions in their own right.
-Contributors are encouraged to use the book under review as a base from which to explore larger intellectual and cultural questions.
-Our reviews of academic literature translate the knowledge created in humanities for a broad readership that includes scholars as well as interested readers outside of academia.
-Readers of MRB can expect to find accessible, intelligent, and in-depth reviews that always keep the larger context in view and provide an engaging and enjoyable reading experience.
+Reviews: Contributors are encouraged to use the book under review as a base from which to explore larger intellectual and cultural questions.
+Our reviews translate the knowledge created in humanities for a broad readership that includes scholars as well as readers outside of academia.
+We seek reviews that are accessible, intelligent, in-depth, and keep the larger context in view.
+Please indicate if your review is a simultaneous submission.